-My latest egg muffin creation is the spinach and goat cheese egg muffin.
+My latest egg muffin creation is the spinach and goat cheese egg muffins.
 My favorite omelet contains spinach and goat cheese, but since omelets are time consuming to make in the morning, I turned my favorite omelet into a muffin.

 Fresh spinach is packed with nutrients like folate, vitamin E, and vitamin K. These nutrients can help prevent brain problems like dementia.

 In fact, a 2006 Neurology study showed that “eating three servings of leafy green, yellow, and cruciferous vegetables a day can delay cognitive decline by 40%.”